cornerman/terraform-aws-my-account/README.md

 Create a new AWS account: https://portal.aws.amazon.com/billing/signup

-You can of course also use your existing AWS account, but it is a good start to clean with a clean root account for management and then have sub-accounts for specific use-cases.
+You can of course also use your existing AWS account, but it is a good to start with a clean root account for management and then have sub-accounts for specific use-cases.
 See at the bottom of the readme, how to import existing accounts.

 Enable MFA for your root user for your own security - this is seriously important.
 Click this link and expand the Multi-Factor-Authentication tab: https://console.aws.amazon.com/iam/home#/security_credentials